ONSdigital/Cloudfoundry-Scripts/README.md

 - `deploy_cloudfoundry.sh`

 Currently, the deploying Cloudfoundry (using `deploy_cloudfoundry.sh`) fails first time due to some problems with package compilation.
-The the script is re-run with `REUPLOAD_COMPONENTS=true` then the deployment generally completes.
+If the script is re-run with `REUPLOAD_COMPONENTS=true` then the deployment generally completes.